zapp/zapp.github.com/_posts/2011-10-29-desert-house.md

 picture_count:  6
 ---

-In the course of designing Spectaculum – A Gipsy Adventure i came up with environmental 3D Assets for the game.
+In the course of designing "Spectaculum – A Gipsy Adventure" I came up with environmental 3D Assets for the game.
 They include 2 experimental stone houses and other adornments like plants, all low poly.